 Caterpillars are worm-like larvae of moths or butterflies.
 They have elongated soft bodies.
 Depending on the species, they can vary from 1mm up to 15mm in length.
-Usually, the caterpillars are covered with hair-like fluff which plays the role of defence against threats.
+Usually, the caterpillars are covered with hair-like fluff, which plays the role of defence against threats.
 They can even change their colour as per the colour of the plant they feed on.

 The larvae are among the most vicious pests for agriculture because they are avid feeders of leaves or other plant parts like seeds.
-Except that, some caterpillars can be poisonous.
+Except that some caterpillars can be poisonous.
 For example, if you touch them, the spines can snap off your skin and can cause water blisters.

-Getting rid of caterpillars might be not so hard but still, you can try these approaches:
+Getting rid of caterpillars might not be so hard, but you still can try these approaches:

 - Remove them manually: yes, plucking caterpillars is way easier than handpicking aphids.
 Use protective gloves and gather them in a bucket or container with a lid so that they cannot escape.
 Then, you can release them somewhere in the woodlands, away from your garden.

 - Use Bacillus thuringiensis: this is an organic bacteria which is formed in the soil.
 It contains a protein that is highly poisonous to the caterpillars and paralyses their digestive system.
 Then, the caterpillars stop eating and eventually die.

 - Make chili spray: caterpillars hate chili.
 To create the solution you’ll need to mix about 100gr of dried chili with 1.5L of boiling water.
 Leave it on the hob for 5 minutes.
 Then add another 1.5L of cold water with 2-3 drops of dish soap.
 You’re ready to spray the solution on the affected areas.